Saimin: Origin

 Among the immigrant population in Hawaii, one of the largest (besides the Chinese) and most influential (besides the Caucasian) immigrants were the Japanese and it is theorized that saimin was created by this ethnic group wanting to eat ramen.
 Instead of a full replication, they were limited to the ingredients readily available to them in Hawaii, resulting in the creation of saimin.
 There are records of Japanese immigrants peddling saimin in Hawaii as early as 1915, giving them a decent standing as its fore-bearer.
 However, the Japanese ramen theory also has many complications and anachronisms.
 During the same time period, ramen was not the widely popular phenomenon in Japan as it is known today and would not be considered a food Japanese immigrants immediately associate with their homeland.
 To drive this point further, if indeed Japanese immigrants were attempting to recreate ramen in Hawaii, the common Japanese language did not use the word ramen (ラーメン) until about the 1950s.
 In Japan it was first known as lit.
-'Chinese soba' (支那そば, shina soba), as the ramen itself was a dish Chinese origins.
+'Chinese soba' (支那そば, shina soba), as the ramen itself was a dish with Chinese origins.
 Saimin noodles themselves are closer in characteristic to the curly yellow-colored Chinese egg noodles found in wonton noodles as opposed to the straight white wheat noodles consumed in Japan, giving Chinese immigrants an edge as the first developers of saimin.

-The earliest records of saimin identified the dish as being Chinese in origin.
-Many newspaper clippings of Hawaii's yesteryears mentioning saimin are also exclusively associated with the Chinese population and their neighborhoods.
-The majority of these associations are also subtly derogatory, suggesting a less desirable, low-class representation of their community.
-That being so, it may become a sensitive issue crediting Chinese immigrants with saimin's origins even with strong written evidence behind this theory.